Bira/octopus-carnival/_drafts/lphr-scene-08.md

 ## Round 5

-Our first attack of the combat!
+Our first attacks in this combat!

-- CCG Thug 6 (out of 7) tries to whack Urist with his club but the dwarf blocks.

-- Urist retorts with his mace, hitting the thug's torso for 5 injury, knocking him down and stunning him.

-- Kossrani steps around the fallen guard and stands engaged with Rosalia and Urist in melee.

-- Jania casts Grease right underneath Kossrani, who retains his footing but is now standing on difficult terrain.

-- Thug 7 moves out of the dormitory and engages Urist.

-- Rosalia uses Song of Humiliation on Kossrani, but he resists (both fail by 1, ties go to the defender).
-She thrusts with her saber but he blocks.
+Urist blocks a club swing from one of the thugs and retorts with his mace, knocking the enemy down and stunning him.
+Kossrani steps over the fallen guard and engages both Urist and Rosalia in melee.
+Jania casts a Grease spell under him, and while the dwarf manages to retain his footing he's now standing on difficult terrain.
+Rosalia attacks Kossrani with both her words and her blade, but he resists both.

-- Arthur runs and tackles Thug 7, grappling him for 8 control points!

-- Jade Waits to stab the first enemy to enter her reach.
+Meanwhile, Arthur runs and tackles another thug, while Jade stands ready to stab the first fool who enters her reach.

-- The guards from the main building are almost at the door.
-All but two prisoners have escaped.
+The guards from inside the main building are almost at the courtyard door now, but they'll be late: all but two of the prisoners have already escaped.

 ## Round 6

-- Thug 6 manages to recover from Stun.

-- Arthur strikes Thug 7 spending 6 CP to improve damage.
-Even so, he deals only 4 injury.

-- Thug 7

-- Jania steps up to Thug 7 and hits him with her cane for another 5 injury.
-Still up!

-- Thug 5 finally runs out of the building, right into Jade's Wait.
-She stabs him in the vitals and kills him outright with 21 injury.

-- Urist tries to bash Kossrani again, but he parries.

-- Kossrani tries to return the favor, but Urist blocks and retreats 1 step.

-- Rosalia steps to Kossrani's side and stabs him for 6 injury.

-- Thug 1 tries to charge Jade but misses.

-- Jade swings twice at Thug 1's legs, hits once for 6 injury, crippling the leg and knocking the thug down.
-Still in the fight, though.

-- The last bystander escapes.

-- Remaining thugs keep running up to die against Jade's blade.

-I interrupted the game right about then and when I restarted Thug 7 seemed to actually have taken enough damage to be knocked out of the fight, so I went with that.
-Arthur released him on the ground.
+Arthur uses his leverage to strike the enemy he's grappling, and Jania approaches to help by hitting the thug with her cane.
+Another guard manages to run out of the main building, right into Jade's waiting blade.
+He's dead.

+Another guard tries to charge her but she slashes at his legs and knocks him down.
+More exit the main building into the courtyard, to engage the impenetrable "wall of sword" that is Jade.

+Meanwhile, Urist keeps Kossrani occupied while Rosalia steps to his flank and stabs him.
+The remaining prisoners escape, and now it's just the party against the guards.

 ## Round 7

-- Thug 6 kneels from prone...

-- ... only to be grappled and violently tossed right on top of his already unconscious buddy, losing consciousness in the process.
-Arthur smiles gallantly and points at Kossrani: you're next!

-- Kossrani attempts to bash Rosalia with his shield, since she's the only one who actually wounded him so far.
-She dodges and retreats.

-- Urist steps forward and attacks Kossrani with his mace.
-Kossrani blocks.

-- Jade Irinka beheads Thug 1, who had just sat up, and stabs Thug 5 through the heart!

-- Rosalia tries to stab Kossrani again but he parries.

-- Thug 4, the final surviving guard who wasn't yet engaged, flanks Jade!
+Arcturus dispatches the thug that was stunned back in round 5 with a suplex just as he manages to recover, and Jade kills two more guards with her blade.
+The last surviving guard moves to flank her.
+Kossrani continues to fight vigorously against Urist and Rosalia.

-- Jania casts Ice Dagger with a critical success, charging it with 2 energy points at no cost to herself.
+Jania begins casting an Ice Dagger spell, and a critical success lets her charge a bigger missile at no cost to herself.

 ## Round 8

-- Thug 4 tries to attack Jade but misses.

-- Jania fires off her Ice Dagger but kossrani dodges.

-- Kossrani tries to bash Arthur, who performs a Grabbing Parry and moves in to strenghten his grapple.
-Kossrani manages to fend him off with his shield, but his mace arm is still grappled.

-- Urist and Rosalia try to strike Kossrani but even grappled he's awfully dodgy.

-- Jade steps back and cuts Thug 4 for 7 injury.
+The flanking thug tries to attack Jade and gets cut for his trouble, while Kossrani continues to stand his ground against Urist, Rosalia, _and_ Arcturus, who manages to grab his weapon but cannot further increase his leverage yet.

 ## Round 9

-- The wounded thug misses Jade.
-- Art fails to strenghten his grapple.
-- Kossrani escapes his grapple, but is still in close combat.
-- Rosalia tries to attack him and drops her weapon!
-- Jania steps forward with her cane and finally lands a hit on Kossrani for 6 injury.
-- Urist critically hits Kossrani with is mace and finally takes him out.
+The three PCs engaging Kossrani finally manage to distract him enough for Urist and Jania to get good hits in, defeating him.
+This effectively ends our fight.

 ## Post-Combat